-- Research Rotation: Students will complete one (full) or two (half) rotations in the Winter term.
-Students should select a permanent mentor by April 15, unless they are completing a Spring rotation; in that case the permanent lab should be selected by May 30. - MCDB 528 Cell Biology: This course is a graduate section of MCDB 428 and is a core component of the curriculum for MCDB students.
-It also emphasizes appropriate experimental design and strategies, and it aims to help students learn to effectively read and critically evaluate research papers.
-Topics in this course will be used during the Preliminary Checkpoint #1 exam at the end of the first year. - MCDB 600, cognates or other course: It is recommended that students take a "journal club" style course to develop critical thinking and primary literature evaluation skills.

-MCDB 800: Weekly Department Seminars.
+- PIBS 503: MCDB students and MCDB primary PIBS students will take PIBS 503, which covers issues in research ethics.
+PIBS 503 is a one-credit course and counts towards the requirement for four cognate credits. - Research Rotation: Students will complete one (full) or two (half) rotations in the Winter term\.
+Students can select a permanent mentor on March 15, unless they choose to continue rotating, in which case the permanent lab could be selected at any time with a deadline of May - MCDB 528 Cell Biology: This course is a graduate section of MCDB 428 and is a core component of the curriculum for MCDB students.
+It also emphasizes appropriate experimental design, strategies, and it aims to help students learn to effectively read and critically evaluate research papers.
+Topics in this course will be used during the Preliminary Checkpoint #1 exam at the end of the first year. - MCDB 600, cognates or other course: It is recommended that students take a "journal club" style course to develop their critical thinking and primary literature evaluation skills. - MCDB 800: Weekly Department Seminars.
 Attendance is mandatory for all first-year students and highly recommended for second-year students.
-An attendance sheet will be kept to verify compliance.
+An attendance sheet will be kept to verify compliance and for assigning grades.

-(Waived for students admitted directly into an MCDB lab.)
+\ Rotation requirements waived for students admitted directly into a particular MCDB lab.